 Have you used Evernote before, and more importantly, have you used it for learning a language?
 Did you find out different uses for language learning?
 If yes, please add them in a comment.

 And – before you ask – yes, I started this blog post on my smartphone this morning …. the idea came during breakfast

-Like what you read?
-Subscribe to our monthly newsletter and receive a free eBook with over 50 free German online resources!
+Subscribe to my monthly newsletter and receive a free eBook with over 50 free German online resources!